-This chapter provides a brief introduction to concepts from systems biology, tools from control theory, and approaches to modeling, analysis and design of biomolecular feedback systems.
+This chapter provides a brief introduction to concepts from systems biology, tools from differential equations and control theory, and approaches to modeling, analysis and design of biomolecular feedback systems.
 We begin with a discussion of the role of modeling, analysis and feedback in biological systems, followed by an overview of basic concepts from cell biology, focusing on the dynamics of protein production and control.
 This is followed by a short review of key concepts and tools from control and dynamical systems theory, intended to provide insight into the main methodology described in the text.
-Finally, we give a brief introduction to the field of synthetic biology, which is the primary topic of the latter half of the text.
+Finally, we give a brief introduction to the field of synthetic biology, which is the primary topic of the latter portion of the text.
+Readers who are familiar with one or more of these areas can skip the corresponding sections without loss of continuity.

-1.1 Systems Biology: Modeling, Analysis and the Role of Feedback
+1.1 Systems Biology: Modeling, Analysis and Role of Feedback

 At a variety of levels of organization-from molecular to cellular to organismal biology is becoming more accessible to approaches that are commonly used in engineering: mathematical modeling, systems theory, computation and abstract approaches to synthesis.
-Conversely, the accelerating pace of discovery in biological science is suggesting new design principles that may have important practical applications in man-made systems.
-This synergy at the interface of biology and engineering offers unprecedented opportunities to meet challenges in both areas.
-The guiding principles of feedback and control are central to many of the key questions in biological engineering and can play a enabling role in understanding the complexity of biological systems.
+Conversely, the accelerating pace of discovery in biological science is suggesting new design principles that may have important practical applications in human-made systems.
+This synergy at the interface of biology and engineering offers many opportunities to meet challenges in both areas.
+The guiding principles of feedback and control are central to many of the key questions in biological science and engineering and can play an enabling role in understanding the complexity of biological systems.

 In this section we summarize our view on the role that modeling and analysis should (eventually) play in the study and understanding of biological systems, and discuss some of the ways in which an understanding of feedback principles in biology can help us better understand and design complex biomolecular circuits.

 There are a wide variety of biological phenomena that provide a rich source of examples for control, including gene regulation and signal transduction; hormonal, immunological, and cardiovascular feedback mechanisms; muscular control and locomotion; active sensing, vision, and proprioception; attention and consciousness; and population dynamics and epidemics.
 Each of these (and many more) provide opportunities to figure out what works, how it works and what can be done to affect it.
 Our focus here is at the molecular scale, but the principles and approach that we describe can also be applied at larger time and length scales.